adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter5/android.md

 ![][img4]

 This gives you a server key and a sender ID.
+You need the "Legacy Server Key" if you have two keys listed.
 We will need these later.

 ## Linking Notification Hubs to FCM